 Schedule a time to meet with a chaplain at email@example.com.

 Confidential resources for staff

-- Christian mental health services available to all Calvin College employees
+- Christian mental health services available to all Calvin University employees

 - Up to three free visits offered through Calvin's Employee Assistance Program